epccs/MacGyver/readme.md

 [atpack]: http://packs.download.atmel.com/

 With the m4809, I had to sideload the toolchain, since the packaged one lacked xmega3 core.
 However, AVR128DA28 has an xmega4 core, and that is in older toolchains.
-I prefer using a package toolchain; having to sideload it is to much pain.
+I prefer using a package toolchain.

 ## Application Notes